radanskoric/masterhotwire/src/index.md

 **How much will the book cost?**

-During the initial beta launch discount window the book will be selling for 14 EUR.
-The beta launch will only be announced on my mailing list and will last for a few days.
-After the initial beta launch discount window the price will double to 28 EUR.
+The book is currently in Beta and selling for <b>€28</b>.
+For that price you will receive the fully completed part I (see list of chapters above for details), and lifetime access to all future versions.

 **What is included in the beta version purchase?**